-11. Asset Exclusion & Self-Certification in HCV and Public Housing Programs i.
-Plan Year Approved, Implemented, and Amended:
+11. Asset Exclusion & Self-Certification in HCV and Public Housing Programs ii.
+Description: The HACP was approved to modify the asset verification and asset income calculations as follows:

-• FY 2023: Approved and implemented
+- i.
+Plan Year Approved, Implemented, and Amended: - FY 2023: Approved and implemented